oniso20/taste-it/README.md

 ## Skills Learned

-While working on this project, we learned how to use fetch hooks and implement search functionality using;
+While working on this project, I learned how to create and use my own custom fetch hooks and implement the search functionality using;

 - `useParams`
 - `useLocation()`